Fordi/ormie/README.md

 ## What does this do?

-Allows you to use an better-sqlite3 store for your node app with queries precomposed from your types.
+Allows you to use a better-sqlite3 store for your node app with queries precomposed from your types.

 ## How do I use this?